 What is Fentanyl (fen-tuh-nuhl)?

 Much deadlier than heroin, fentanyl is becoming a popular drug abused by opiate addicts.
 Medically, fentanyl is used to help relieve ongoing pain; a powerful synthetic opioid analgesic, it works in the brain to help change how your body feels and responds to pain.
 Fentanyl is classified as Schedule II prescription drug.
-Often used with cancer patients or after surgery, it is a powerful opioid.
+Often used for chronic pain or with cancer patients or after surgery, it is a powerful opioid.
 This drug is 50 to 100 times more potent than morphine.
 Fentanyl is taken with injection, transdermal patch, or in lozenges.
 On the street, we hear fentanyl being called China Girl, Apache, China White, Goodfella, Jackpot, and Dance Fever.
 The music legend Prince died from Fentanyl.

 The Fentanyl we see on the street is typically produced in clandestine laboratories and known as non-pharmaceutical fentanyl.
 Abusers usually swallow, snort, or inject fentanyl.
 Sometimes it is sold on blotter paper and it is put in the mouth, so the fentanyl is absorbed through the mucous membrane.
 On the street, fentanyl is also mixed with or substituted for heroin, and this is causing deaths throughout America.
 Dealers are adding fentanyl to weaker batches of heroin because it works so well and is so very addictive.
 Often heroin users do not know that the drug they are taking contains fentanyl and overdose is very possible and not planned.
 Mixtures of cocaine and fentanyl have also been found and also deadly.
 Naloxone is a drug used to reverse the fentanyl overdose and potentially save lives.